vishnudevtj/vishnudevtj.github.io/_posts/2017-08-10-downloading-interactively.md

 # Making My Music Download interactive

 The Python script i last made to download the music from mio.to was designed in such a way that it download songs when the album link was given .
 Because then it was to Download all the music from the site and an interactive interface was not required .
-The list.py created a list of all the movies in a perticular category and shell scripting was used to automatically download all the music from this list .
-Now I think that it should be made interactive , so I changed the script to and added the ebility to search from their site and crab the link of the search result . python have an -i option which executes all the code in the file and gives a interactive shell.
+The list.py created a list of all the movies in a particular category and shell scripting was used to automatically download all the music from this list .
+Now I think that it should be made interactive , so I changed the script to and added the ability to search from their site and crab the link of the search result . python have an -i option which executes all the code in the file and gives a interactive shell.

-there are three funtion new() , search_abum() , download()
+there are three function new() , search_album() , download()

-new() &#x2013; load the new music from Hindi Malayalam and Tamil Category search_album() &#x2013; takes a string as argument and searches the string in mio.to and loads the top five result download() &#x2013; shows all the loaded link and promt for the index number of the movie to be downloaded
+new() &#x2013; load the new music from Hindi Malayalam and Tamil Category search_album() &#x2013; takes a string as argument and searches the string in mio.to and loads the top five result download() &#x2013; shows all the loaded link and prompt for the index number of the movie to be downloaded

 a global variable is declared to to store the the result of new() and search_album() then calling download to download any of the loaded link